 How Does Strategic Family Therapy Work?

 Inside the safety of a therapy setting, strategic family therapists create scenarios in which the family must interact and converse.
 The therapist will encourage engagement and offer provocative questions and discussion.
 During these sessions, problems present themselves.
-The therapist engineers these situations so that everyone involved can realize and understand the issues taking place.
+The therapist engineers these situations so everyone involved can realize and understand the issues.

 Finding a Family’s Strengths

-During strategic family therapy, the goal is to empower a family to solve their problems on their own.
+During strategic family therapy, the goal is to empower a family to solve their problems independently.
 Each member of the family might have different things they need to work on, such as:

 - Communication Styles